lakshmir1098/PM_AAI_IITPatna/README.md

  A visual representation of how user or customer interacts with your product.
 It maps out steps user go through to complete a specific task.
   Note : We have a template in Miro app for customer journey map.

-Awarness stage ->                  Consideration ->           Decision   ->           onboarding and use        ->    loyalty and advocate
+Awarness stage ->               Consideration stage ->  Decision stage ->  onboarding and use stage ->  loyalty and advocate stage

 ### Persona
 CASE STUDY: Instagram user personas